All Episodes

 Theme song for the movie Blazing Saddles.

-Towards the US In fact, you know there's a uh what was I gonna say something on the tip of my fertile brain, and now these Gregorian chants are so loud that I cannot remember what it was it was gonna say.
+There's something on the tip of my fertile brain, and now these Gregorian chants are so loud that I cannot remember what it was I was going to say.

-Uh let's go back to the crude oil price, because this is uh something that that uh wanted to close the loop on this.
+Let's go back to the crude oil price, because this is something that I wanted to close the loop on this.

-If the barrel price is coming down, and if there's a substantive market reason for it, there has to be, one of the things, you know, in India and and the Chicoms, a number of other companies, uh countries subsidize the cost of gasoline.
+If the barrel price is coming down, and if there's a substantive market reason for it, there has to be, one of the things, you know, in India and the Chikoms, a number of other countries subsidize the cost of gasoline.

-I think if the Chicom's case, India, I don't know remember the exact price, but you uh if if you're an Indian citizen, whereas gasoline might be costing what it is, three, four bucks a gallon, the government subsidizes it to the tune of eighty cents a gallon in uh a number of countries, and they're ending these subsidies.
+I think in the Chikom's case, India, I don't remember the exact price, but if you're an Indian citizen, whereas gasoline might be costing what it is, three, four bucks a gallon, the government subsidizes it to the tune of 80 cents a gallon in a number of countries, and they're ending these subsidies.

 And the ending of these subsidies is causing people to drive less because the price for them is sky.

-We'll keep a sharp eye on this as the program unfolds before your very eyes and ears today and see if this is just a momentary little blip in uh in what is happening.
+We'll keep a sharp eye on this as the program unfolds before your very eyes and ears today and see if this is just a momentary little blip in what is happening.

-But it has relevance because yesterday, uh, ladies and gentlemen, uh, as you know, we had a couple of phone calls from two very nice women who expressed what something is becoming more and more frequent here, uh, somewhat to my distress,
+But it has relevance because yesterday, ladies and gentlemen, as you know, we had a couple of phone calls from two very nice women who expressed something that's becoming more and more frequent here, somewhat to my distress, expressing more and more dissatisfaction with the role that I am, or the lack of a sufficient role that I am playing in saving America from both liberal politicians of both parties.

 I need to be doing more.

-I need to be going out there on television and she said, What can we do?
+I need to be going out there on television and say, what can we do?

 I'm scared what's going to happen if Obama's elected and so forth.

-And I can confided to her that I have the same concerns.
+And I confided to her that I have the same concerns.

-And then I I I came across something that that kind of little light turned off or on in my uh in my again large uh unique exceptional fertile brain about how to how to deal with this.
+And then I came across something that kind of little light turned off or on in my, again, large, unique, exceptional, fertile brain about how to deal with this.

 And it coincides, this little light that went off, coincided with the latest Rasmussen report poll that shows for the first time ever, congressional approval rating is now in single digits.